mpoladi/6.C395-chatbot-layout/README.md

    ```

 4. Important Free Tier Considerations:
-   - Use TinyLlama model (already configured in model.py)
+   - Use free tier model (already configured in model.py)
    - Free CPU spaces have 2GB RAM limit
    - Responses might be slower than local testing
    - The interface might queue requests when multiple users access it